$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: DMRG with quantum loop model constraints

 \subsection{Implementing quantum loop constraints}

-To fully profit from the fragmented Hilbert space of QLMs, we implement constraints to which these models are subjected directly into key components of the algorithm, following \cite{chepigaDMRGInvestigationConstrained2019a}.
-We briefly recap the procedure of how this can be accomplished for a spin-1 QLM.
-QLMs are constrained since each site of the original spin-1 zig-zag lattice forms two, and only two, dimers with other sites.
-We further constrain the model by limiting the dimer formation to nearest and next-nearest neighbouring sites only.
+To fully profit from the fragmented Hilbert space of QLMs, we implement the constraints to which these models are subjected directly into key components of the algorithm, following \cite{chepigaDMRGInvestigationConstrained2019a}.
+The QLMs considered in this study are naturally constrained since each site in the zig-zag ladder forms two, and only two, dimers with other sites.
+An extra constraint is imposed by limiting the dimer formation to nearest and next-nearest neighbouring sites only.
 There are several consequences of this.
-First is that instead of considering spins on the lattice as the relevant degrees of freedom we can model the system by considering the configurations of dimers only.
-One possible basis to this is by considering for each site all possible dimer configurations on a rung and the preceding leg - for $N$ spins in the lattice there are $N-1$ QLM degrees of freedom.
-In total there six combinations possible, which we depict in Fig. \ref{fig: QLM constraints} (a).
-We use these as the local Hilbert space for the DMRG algorithm.
+First, instead of considering spins on the lattice as the relevant degrees of freedom we consider the occupation of dimers instead, resulting in the Hilbert space consisting out of all possible dimer configurations, allowed by the constraints above, on the ladder.
+One possible local Hilbert space to express the system in is by associating for each site all possible dimer configurations on a single rung and the preceding leg - for $N$ sites in the ladder this translates to $N-1$ QLM degrees of freedom.
+In total there six of such combinations possible, which we depict in Fig. \ref{fig: QLM constraints} (a).
+We use these six states as the local Hilbert space for the DMRG algorithm as well.